Important Locations for Biodiversity

 Statutory and non-statutory sites in North East Scotland

 Scotland has statutory designated sites of international, national and local importance for nature conservation, and most are represented in North East Scotland.
-They are protected because they are particularly important places for the protection and enhancement of biodiversity and are valued by society.
+They are protected because they are particularly important locations for the protection and enhancement of biodiversity and are valued by society.

 There are also non-statutory sites (not designated through policy or legislation), which contribute to nature conservation.
 These include RSPB and Scottish Wildlife Trust Reserves, and there are several within the NESBiP area.